heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter8/README.txt

   find in algs.model.network.Optimized

-Figure 8-6: Bipartite Matching reduces to Maximum Flow
+Figure 8-6: Bipartite Matching reduces to Maximum Flow (by hand)

 Example 8-5: Bipartite Matching using Ford-Fulkerson